dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "IGN" in ECNT output :numref:`table_ES_header_info_es_out_ECNT`

-The ignorance score (IGN) is the negative logarithm of a predictive probability density function (Gneiting et al, 2004).
+The ignorance score (IGN) is the negative logarithm of a predictive probability density function (:ref:`Gneiting et al, 2004 <Gneiting-2004>`).
 In MET, the IGN is calculated based on a normal approximation to the forecast distribution (i.e. a normal pdf is fit to the forecast values).
 This approximation may not be valid, especially for discontinuous forecasts like precipitation, and also for very skewed forecasts.
 For a single normal distribution **N** with parameters :math:`\mu \text{and } \sigma`, the ignorance score is

 .. math:: \text{ign} (N( \mu, \sigma),y) = \frac{1}{2} \ln (2 \pi \sigma^2 ) + \frac{(y - \mu)^2}{\sigma^2}.